ryantd42/NY-Legislative-Git/2023/S2328A-2023/bill.md

   January 19, 2023
   ___________

- Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sens.
+MAYER, SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Local  Government --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general municipal law, in  relation  to  classifying military monuments and memorials as parkland